Volunteers Needed at Savannah National Wildlife Refuge (NWR)

 NOTE: The Refuge is open from sunrise to sunset daily.

-There is also a butterfly garden that was planted and is maintained by the Low Country Master Gardner Association, led by Michelle Baldwin.
+There is also a butterfly garden that was planted and is maintained by the Low Country Master Gardener Association, led by Michelle Baldwin.
 The group also maintains the butterfly garden at Pinckney Island NWR.